Sketch on the Development of Merchandise in Central and Eastern Europe at Prehistoric Times

 The map was compiled after (Marija Gimbetas.
 1965: Fig 1, p.
 49 Johannes Richter)

 Changing redundant things to lacking ones is a natural action among people of the same community, and this practice has been applied in relations between different ethnic groups, even if among them there was a certain lack of confidence.
-In such circumstances, the so-called "silent trade" was developed when customers leave their goods at a particular place and went to a safe distance, then buyers came up for them and left instead the goods in an amount equivalent, to their opinion, for the obtained ones.
-Abuse of trust entailed a break "trade intercourse", in which nobody was interested.
-The presence of certain goods in certain places and its absence in others, as well as geographical conditions, led to the emergence of trade routes, but not yet to the emergence of a class of people who were engaged in merchandise professionally, but it is gradually gaining new forms and heavily promoted cultural exchange:
+In such circumstances, the so-called "silent trade" was developed when customers left their goods at a particular place and went to a safe distance, then buyers came up for them and left instead the goods in an amount equivalent, to their opinion, for the obtained ones.
+Abuse of trust entailed a break of "trade intercourse", in which nobody was interested.
+The presence of certain goods in certain places and their absence in others, as well as geographical conditions, led to the emergence of trade routes, but not yet to the emergence of a class of people who were engaged in merchandise professionally, but it is gradually gaining new forms and heavily promoted cultural exchange:

 Of course, the goods were transferred to such long distances, not by individual merchants, they were passed in the exchange from hand to hand, from village to village, from country to country.
-However, the exchange trade itself resulted, at least, to the contacts with the neighboring regions, and thus the first information about distant lands and peoples could be passed on.
-It is even possible that individual traders and then moved further than we can now imagine (KRÄMER WALTER, 1961, 13).
+However, the exchange trade itself resulted, at least, in the contacts with the neighboring regions, and thus the first information about distant lands and peoples could be passed on.
+It is even possible that individual traders then moved further than we can now imagine (KRÄMER WALTER, 1961, 13).

 Since the tin deposits in Eastern Europe were absent, pay attention to the other items mentioned by Herodotus – amber.
-As early as the 6th mill BC, it was used for jewelry among the peoples of Northern Europe, and from the 16th cent BC such ornaments were found in the tombs of Mycenae and the early state of Urartu.
+As early as the 6th mill BC, it was used for jewelry among the peoples of Northern Europe, and from the 16th century BC such ornaments were found in the tombs of Mycenae and the early state of Urartu.
 The regular supply of amber from the eastern Baltic to Greece and Asia Minor begins at about 900 BC (KRÄMER WALTER, 1979, 184, 186).

 Amber was used for making necklaces, earrings, pendants, etc.